microsoft/BotFramework-Composer/docs/concept-events-and-triggers-draft.md

 In the example below, a similar book-flight intent is defined.
 However, this will ONLY match the very narrow pattern "book flight to [somewhere]", whereas the LUIS recognizer will be able match a much wider variety of messages.

 To define triggers with Regular Expression recognizer you need to:
-1. In the dialog context, choose **Regular Expression** as recognizer type
+1. On the right side of the Composer menu, choose **Regular Expression** as recognizer type
-2. In the dialog context, create Regular Expression **intents** and **pattern**.
+2. In the language understanding editor, create [Regular Expression](https://regexr.com/) **intents** and **pattern**.

     <p align="left">
         <img alt="regular_expression_recognizer" src="./media/events_triggers/regular_expression_recognizer.png" style="max-width:300px;" />
     </p>

-3. Define `Intent Handlers` as `New Triggers`for each intent and configure each `Intent Handler` with specific intent as shown in the last step of defining LUIS recognizer.
+3. Define `Handle an Intent` as `New Triggers`for each intent and configure each `Handle an Intent` trigger with specific intent as shown in the last step of defining LUIS recognizer.

 ## References